gdslab/data-to-science/README.md

    - `API_DOMAIN`: Domain used for accessing the application (e.g., http://localhost or https://customdomain)
    - `CELERY_BROKER_URL`: Address for local redis service.
    - `CELERY_RESULT_BACKEND`: Address for local redis service.
+   - `EXTENSIONS`: Can be used to enable extensions.
+Should be left blank typically.
+   - `EXTERNAL_STORAGE`: Internal mount point for external storage.
+Should be blank unless you have a binding mount for external storage.
    - `MAIL_ENABLED`: Enable SMTP email by changing value from 0 to 1.
    - `MAIL_SERVER`: SMTP server address.
    - `MAIL_USERNAME`: Username for SMTP server.